Rakowicki Cemetery: Cultural significance

 The necropolis is a place of burial of the ordinary citizens of the city as well as national heroes: famous writers, scientists, representatives of noble families, independence fighters, political and social activists, leaders and participants of Polish independence movements and insurrections, and veterans of the 20th century's two World Wars, among others.
-The name Rakowicki Cemetery derives from a village of Rakowice 2 km away.
+The name Rakowice Cemetery derives from a village of Rakowice 2 km away.

 Layout

 Within the cemetery, there are special sections allocated to graves of the participants of Polish national uprisings such as the November Uprising, the January Uprising, and the Kraków Uprising.
 First World War casualties are buried there, including ethnically Polish soldiers conscripted into all three imperial armies: Austrian, Russian, and Prussian – most of whom died in local hospitals.
 There are members of Polish Legions; the participants of the Charge at Rokitna; the workers killed during strikes of 1923 and 1936.

 National significance

 The cemetery is a national monument of great historical and artistic value.
 Its selected gravestones and mausoleums are the work of well-known architects, among them, Teofil Żebrawski, Feliks Księżarski, Sławomir Odrzywolski, Jan Szczepkowski, as well as sculptors such as Konstanty Laszczka, Tadeusz Błotnicki, Wacław Szymanowski, Karol Hukan and others.
 In 1981 a Public Committee for the Preservation of Kraków was founded, with a special sub-committee for the saving of the cemeteries of Kraków and other regional heritage sites.
 OKRK is organizing an annual collection for the restoration of historic tombs and gravestones.
-Works are being conducted simultaneously at the Rakowicki Cemetery and the New Foothill Cemetery (with the cooperation of the Association Podgórze.pl).
+Works are being conducted simultaneously at the Rakowice Cemetery and the New Foothill Cemetery (with the cooperation of the Association Podgórze.pl).
 OKRK is organizing an annual donation drive, raising funds for the renovation of historic tombs and the public monuments.
 Public funds are used for the restoration of deteriorating tombs without owners.